-Lawns to Habitat/Ashes to Habitat Grants – 2025
+Lawns to Habitat & Ashes to Habitat Grants – 2025

 Note new dates: The application period for the 2025 Lawns to Habitat and Ashes to Habitat Grants will open June 1st and end July 15th, 2025.

-Successful applicants will receive $250 worth of native plants (40-50 plants, covers approx. 2,500 sq. ft.) and advice.
+Successful applicants will receive $250 worth of bird-friendly native plants (40-50 plants at wholesale prices, enough to cover approx. 2,500 sq. ft.) along with advice to help you get started.

-Applicants who qualify for the additional “Ashes to Habitat” program will receive increased financial grant and extended time for ordering and planting.
+Applicants who qualify for the additional “Ashes to Habitat” program will receive an increased financial grant and extended time for ordering and planting.

 - BEFORE